zysxmu/ERQ/README.md

 ## Towards Accurate Post-Training Quantization of Vision Transformers via Error Reduction (ERQ)

 Below are instructions for reproducing the classification results of ERQ.
+Note that this paper is **extended** from our previous ICML2024 paper:

+ERQ: Error Reduction for Post-Training Quantization of Vision Transformers (**spotlight**).

 ## Evaluation